Want to start watercoloring? ... these watersoluable pastels might be for you!

 How You Can Use Them

 Now the fun part!
-Please take note that for this test I used watercolor paper and also, I'm not a professional and this is just how I use them.
+Please take note that for this test I used watercolor paper and our Rêverie Journal.
+Also, I'm not a professional and this is just how I use them.

 THREE METHODS :1.
 Color directly on the paper.
 Use the pastels on your paper, then with a wet brush, brush over to free the pigments.
 This is really usefull if you have a big surface area to paint.
 And it's really satisfying to watch the pastels dissolve, the colors coming alive.